GolfRider/Good-Links/README.md

     3. "Hate the sin, love the sinner" - Mahatma Gandhi

     4. "Without music, life would be a mistake." - Friedrich Nietzsche
+    5. "Never tell people how to do things.
+Tell them what to do and they will surprise you with their ingenuity"
+                                                                                              - George S. Patton

 ### Habits (How to change them for good ?)
     1. http://charlesduhigg.com/how-habits-work/